Skip to main content

 WHEREAS, tri-share models in other cities are reported to have successfully reduced the costs of childcare for families; and

-WHEREAS, City Council believes childcare support for first responders will enhance readiness and support retention of first responders and ultimately improve services to our community
+WHEREAS, City Council believes childcare support for first responders will enhance readiness and support retention of first responders and ultimately improve services to our community; and

-WHEREAS, the City intends to charge the costs of the tri-share program to the applicable departments with employees using this benefit through future quarterly budget analysis; NOW, THEREFORE,
+WHEREAS, the City has studied charging the costs of the tri-share program to the applicable departments with employees using this benefit through future quarterly budget analysis; and

 BE IT ORDAINED BY THE COUNCIL OF KANSAS CITY:

 Section 1.
-That the City Manager is directed to develop a tri-share childcare pilot program with the S...
+That the City Manager is directed to evaluate and negotiate a tri-share childcare pilot program with the State of Missouri whereby childcare subsidies are provided to first respon...

 Click here for full text